TIPS FOR PLAYING QUICKLY

 10. Skip using the range finder for par 3 yardages you know and for short pitch/chip shots.

 11. Park at the back of the green before you putt.
+Try to avoid walking backwards to the cart or your clubs.

 12. Move your clubs with you, placing them in a spot near the walk to the cart.